SteveEE-1/Networking-And-OS-Hardening/networking_cyber.md

 ### HTTPS

 **Hyper Text Transfer Protocol** , Its a more secure way connection via web servers and client.
 It encrypts the data using `TLS/SSL` encryption methods.
-So if an attacker cant view the data during the transmission.
+So a attacker cant view the data during the transmission.
 `Application Layer`.
 This is a security protocol.